Kyla Crawford

 • Evaluated Student Responses to Learning Initiatives, Facilitated Group/Individual Critiques, and Remained Current on Advancements in Contemporary Sculpture/Fibers to implement changes and updates to the curriculum/lessons.

-• Maintained Documentation, including student grades, in print and electronic systems while complying with university protocols.
+• Maintained Documentation and data collection, including student grades, in print and electronic systems while complying with university protocols, NASAD accreditation data collection, IADS digital comprehension data collection.

 • Answered Student Questions, Provided Student Advisement/Tutoring, promoted student involvement, and served as a reference for hundreds of students by establishing/holding a variety of regular office hours, accepting student appointments, remaining available before/after class, and responding to emails/calls in a timely manner.